Metaform/dcsa/content/en/technical/virtual.connector.architecture.md

 ##### Cell Targeting

 VPAs are targeted to a *cell*, which is a homogenous deployment zone.
 A cell could be a Kubernetes cluster or some other infrastructure.
 Cells are responsible for their own scaling.
-For example, a Kubernetes-based cell may use an autoscaling system to add capacity dynamically.
+For example, a Kubernetes-based cell may use an autoscaling system such as [Keda](https://keda.sh/) to add capacity dynamically.

 ##### RBAC: Users, Roles, and Rights

-> TODO: Incomplete
+> TODO: This section will be further developed based on evolving requirements.

 A **User** represents an administrator who can perform a set of actions against subsystems.
 Users have a set of **Rights** and/or are assigned **Roles**.